 Posted on February 26th, 2014

-The question remains open for the moment, and renewable energy sources are numerous with wind, wave, nuclear, hydro, solar and bio fuel methods all really still under evaluation and debate.
+The question remains open for the moment, and renewable energy sources are numerous with methods based on wind, wave, nuclear, hydro, solar and biofuel all still under evaluation and debate.

-Many ecologists of course go much further in questioning the nature of consumption by saying that the most ecological products are those that are never created and nothing but critical of our modern distribution systems which have only increased our waste and consumption of food and packaging materials.
+Many ecologists go much further in questioning the nature of consumption.
+They say that only those products never created are the most eco-friendly and are nothing but critical of our modern distribution systems which have only increased our waste and consumption of food and packaging materials.